Linuxfabrik/monitoring-plugins/check-plugins/huawei-dorado-hypermetrodomain/README.md

   --no-match-severity {ok,warn,crit,unknown}
                         State to report when no item matches the filters and nothing is checked.
-Default: ok --no-perfdata         Suppress the performance data section from the output.
-                        The status message and the exit code are unaffected, so alerting keeps working while trending data is dropped.
-  --no-proxy            Do not use a proxy, not even one the environment
+Default: ok --no-proxy            Do not use a proxy, not even one the environment names.
-                        names.
 Overrides `--proxy`.
   --password PASSWORD   Huawei OceanStor Dorado API password.